HDTV stands for high-definition television.

 The cable you use to connect a device to your TV is also a factor in the quality your TV can receive.
 For example:

 - Composite cables give you up to 480i.

 - Component cables give you up to 1080p.

 - HDMI cables give you up to 1080p.

 What about the p and i?
 They refer to the TV's scan modes—progressive scan and interlaced—which refers to the way the screen is drawn.
 But virtually all modern HDTVs are progressive scan.

-If you want to take full advantage of the high-definition programming that Google Fiber TV makes available to you, use a TV that is native to 1080p.
+If you want to take full advantage of the high-definition programming that Google Fiber TV makes available to you, use a TV native to 1080p.
 A resolution of 1080p is the best way to enjoy the full spectrum of high-definition media.
 (Many TV networks are starting to transmit their programming in 1080i.)